aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/introduction/built-in-template-features/repeat.for.md

 <p repeat.for="pair of map">key:${pair[0]} | value: ${pair[1]}</p>
 ```

-However, you can also destructured assignment expression.
+However, you can also destructure the `pair`.

 ```markup